Blucora (NASDAQ:BCOR) Issues Q2 2021 Earnings Guidance

-Blucora (NASDAQ:BCOR) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of 0.940-1.110 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.610.
+Blucora (NASDAQ:BCOR) updated its second quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of 0.940-1.110 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.610.
 The company issued revenue guidance of $238 million-$249 million, compared to the consensus revenue estimate of $208.01 million.Blucora also updated its FY 2021 guidance to 1.340-1.600 EPS.

+A number of research firms recently weighed in on BCOR.
+JPMorgan Chase & Co. began coverage on Blucora in a report on Thursday, April 1st.
+They issued an overweight rating and a $22.00 price objective for the company.
+Barrington Research increased their price objective on Blucora from $16.00 to $19.00 and gave the company an outperform rating in a report on Wednesday, February 17th.
+Finally, Zacks Investment Research downgraded Blucora from a hold rating to a strong sell rating in a report on Monday, May 17th.

 Blucora Company Profile